chrisvdm/rwsdk-notes-app-tutorial/README.md

 ## Part 2 - Durable Objects
 The first part of the tutorial dealt with the barebones basics of working with rwsdk: Route handling, React Server Components, Actions, Deploying to Cloudflare, Middleware and Context.
-This part gets spicy: with Cloudflare’s Durable Objects.
-Everyone knows Prisma, but let’s get basic with SQL.
+This part gets spicy: Cloudflare Durable Objects.
+Everyone knows Prisma; here we’ll keep it basic with SQL.
 It’ll be fun.

 ### A quick lesson on Durable Objects